liskin/work.lisk.in/real-me.md

 ## Quirks

-* Not [neurotypical][]: suspected ADHD (attention inconsistency), self-medicated with beer, coffee, exercise and afternoon naps.
+* Not [neurotypical][]: most likely AuDHD, self-medicated with beer, coffee, exercise and afternoon naps.
+It could be a superpower, in the right environment…

 * The performance difference between my motivated self and my unmotivated self is hundredfold.
 If you manage to get me excited about something[^exciting],